Q: What is the battery life for the counters and proximity tags?

 Q: How large can the mesh network become?
 What kind of distances?

 A: The mesh network relies on the type of topology you are building on.
 The conditions for the 2.4Ghz signal to reflect or be absorbed will determine how many Proximity tags are required to span distances and directions.
 Typically we recommend less than 12 Proximity tags per single Gateway.
 Each Gateway will provide approximately 30 meters in radio coverage.
-In idea conditions, Proximity tags can provide around 100 meters each.
+In ideal conditions, Proximity tags can provide around 100 meters each.
 In addition, the Proximity tags have a 180 degree radius due to the battery blocking some signal, however two tags can be combined to achieve 360 degree views.
+It is certainly possible to cover about 1 square mile with ideal conditions.
 Talk with our support team about your environment and we will help plan the best solution.

 Q: What kinds of system alerts and notifications are available?